 No teacher wants to be off school.
 You know your students make more progress when you are there and no-one takes care of your materials and room like you do.
 In reality, I like to lock everything away and leave work that only needs a pencil.
 Having said that, with art being trimmed and trimmed from the curriculum in recent years, every second counts and I still want my students to make progress.
-Hopefully, these ready-made lessons will help to reduce your workload!
-The lesson below all:
+Hopefully, these 10 art sub lessons will help to reduce your workload and be prepared.
+The art worksheets below all:

 - Come with a lesson plan.

 - Link to commonly taught themes

 - Teach valuable skills.

 - (Or are much, much less when you subscribe).

 Click on the image to purchase the resource.

 Converse Grid Drawing: Encourage beautiful drawing with this converse grid drawing.
 Ideal as part of any drawing module or this would make an excellent homework or cover lesson to improve drawing skills.
 There are two versions of this grid drawing.
 One where the grid lines are already in place, and one where your students draw the lines using the little marks on the edge as a guide.

 Copy the Pattern: A popular, one page, cover/sub lessons that requires all students to accurately copy the pattern.
 Includes lesson plan.